-Help me to rock out with my abs out
+Help me to rock out with abs out

 Discuss tips and advice for losing body fat.

-Help me to rock out with my abs out
+Help me to rock out with abs out

-Let me explain my situation, first, for I believe it might impact both my opportunities for exercise, and a regulated diet.
+Let me explain situation, first, for I believe it might impact both opportunities for exercise, and a regulated diet.
 I’ll most probably ramble, and possibly even reminisce:

 So, basically, I go neither up nor down in spite of long-variations of almost 1000 kcal a day, based on sample data from over a period of almost 10 years.
 It might not be a medical conundrum, but it certainly does confound me.
 A normal day, I eat about 1500-2000 kcal, which, combined with an estimated passive calorie burn of 2300, plus irregular exercise amounting to, perhaps, another 200-400 burned calories per day, ought to produce a, at least, long-term weight loss effect.
 But after three years, the absolute lack of change has me stumped.